jabyrd3/winnow/readme.md

 check:pr &lt;tag&gt; - merges teh candidates PR into master, downloads the target repository, runs the users code, and fires a simple equality test (for now), against 2 objects to test if the testee solved the problem.

+complexity &lt;tag&gt; - runs code complexity analysis (looking for cyclomatic complexity and maintainability) against the submission.
+This command kicks out the full output.

+details:complexity &lt;tag&gt; - details about saved complexity report, formatted to be a bit nicer than the raw JSON.

+clean &lt;tag&gt; - use this to remove a candidates repo (their fork persists) and record in the database

 clean:tmp - removes the tmp directory in case something breaks.
 If you ever need to use this please file an issue

-clean:repos - deletes all winnow repos from your github account.
+clean:repos - deletes all winnow repos from your github account, this is non-recoverable.

 clean:db - clears entire testee db. this is non-recoverable.

 # Todo
 - [ ] add more complicated testing capabilites.
-- [x] delete single items by tagname
-- [ ] search by email
+- [ ] fuzzy search list
-- [ ] search by tagname
+- [ ] filter / sort list
 - [ ] delete via regex/glob
-- [x] save test results
-- [ ] check all tests?
-- [ ] colors
-- [ ] tab complete
 - [ ] package for npm
-- [x] table view for list
-- [ ] table interactivity?
-- [ ] named code tests
 - [ ] multiple code tests
+- [ ] named code tests (ie: send jabyrd3@gmail.com <tagname> <testname>)
 - [ ] fancier config?
 - [ ] interactive setup
-- [ ] interactive goog auth
+- [ ] interactive goog auth process
-- [ ] unique id, unique tagname, interactive 'choose between two tagnames' functionality
+- [ ] repo status per test, ie: # of commits since init, # of active pull requests.
+- [ ] auto run complexity after submission success
+- [x] enforce unique tagname, tagname is required.
+- [x] delete single items by tagname
+- [x] save test results
+- [x] tab complete (tags, specifically)
+- [x] table view for list
 - [x] keep user from breaking stuff too badly
 - [x] manage repos to keep from cluttering up the users github profile too badly
 - [x] tag repos in github for ease of deletion
-- [ ] repo status per test, ie: # of commits since init, # of active pull requests.
 - [x] check out pr instead of actual HEAD on code check
 - [x] modularize code (commands dir)
 - [x] check current master branch (don't need a PR to run test)